cloudfoundry/bosh-bootloader/plan-patches/cfcr-azure/README.md

     -l <(bbl outputs)
     ```

-6. Deploy the cf manifest.
+6. Deploy the cfcr manifest.

    Notes: if you only want to do a test, use:
             -o ./ops/small-vm.yml \